rndme/cia/README.md

 * Pull certain events from another instance with `.pull(events, instance)`
 * Mark _subscription_ for certain events, or a conditional function `.subscribe(fn, strName(s)/fnBoolean)`
 * `.watch(property, type)` dispatches the type when `state.property` changes. use sparingly, if at all.
+* Configure specific options at creation time with a thrid argument to CIA, `objOptions` of options

 ### Binding Reducers: